 Corrections and Accountability

 Trust requires accountability.
 If we publish inaccurate information, we will correct, clarify, or update content as appropriate.
 Significant factual corrections will be acknowledged transparently rather than silently altered.
-Our corrections standards and procedures may be found here.
+Our corrections standards and procedures may be found below.

 We view corrections not as a weakness, but as a necessary part of responsible journalism.
 To err is human, and we are a human organization.